-Today, the College offers majors in 26 disciplines, minors in another 17, and the third-largest collegiate library in New Jersey.
-Drew undergraduates, one third of whom rank in the top 10 percent of their high school classes, hail from 40 states and 10 foreign countries.
-With a median high school class rank of 90 percent, Drew students are among the strongest in the nation.
+Today, the College offers majors in 29 disciplines and minors in another 18.
+Drew undergraduates, one third of whom rank in the top 10 percent of their high school classes, hail from 43 states and 12 foreign countries.
+With a median high school class rank of 91.5 percent, Drew students are among the strongest in the nation.

-As the 21st century unfolds, the College is confident that it will, as it has for the past 76 years, provide its students with an excellent education that blends the timeless values of the liberal arts with contemporary ways of knowing.
+As the 21st century unfolds, the College is confident that it will, as it has for the past 77 years, provide its students with an excellent education that blends the timeless values of the liberal arts with contemporary ways of knowing.
 It is an education that Drew graduates will value throughout their lives.